afreensanaulla/Project-Documentation/README.md

 <p>The <dependency> with the group ID io.netty and artifact ID netty-codec-http is part of the Netty framework, which is a popular library for building network applications in Java.
 Specifically, this module provides support for working with HTTP and HTTP/2 protocols.</p>

 <h4>Key Features:</h4>

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • HTTP Encoding/Decoding: Automatically encodes/decodes HTTP messages (requests and responses).</p>
+- **HTTP Encoding/Decoding**: Automatically encodes/decodes HTTP messages (requests and responses).

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • HTTP/2 Support: Provides tools to handle HTTP/2 frames and multiplexing.</p>
+- **HTTP/2 Support**: Provides tools to handle HTTP/2 frames and multiplexing.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Lightweight and Efficient: Built for performance and scalability, suitable for high-throughput applications.</p>
+- **Lightweight and Efficient**: Built for performance and scalability, suitable for high-throughput applications.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Custom Protocol Handling: Allows customization of HTTP handling logic for specific use cases.</p>
+- **Custom Protocol Handling**: Allows customization of HTTP handling logic for specific use cases.

-<p>&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp&nbsp • Integration with Other Netty Modules: Works seamlessly with other Netty modules like netty-handler and netty-buffer.</p>
+- **Integration with Other Netty Modules**: Works seamlessly with other Netty modules like netty-handler and netty-buffer.

 <p><b>17) jakarta.mail:jakarta.mail-api </b></p>